Gould-Group/Onboarding/Mentorship_Resources.md

 # Mentorship Resources

-These are some great resources that have influenced Kirstie's mentorship style.
-She might not implement them perfectly but they're here to help us all be on the same page as we work together.
+These are some great resources around mentoring and mentorship, they're here to help us all be on the same page as we work together.

 Alon, U. (2010).
 How to Build a Motivated Research Group.
 Molecular Cell, 37(2), 151–152.
 [DOI: 10.1016/j.molcel.2010.01.011](https://doi.org/10.1016/j.molcel.2010.01.011)